 - the work challenges you or progresses your career

-I really believe that freelance writers need to stop being one hit wonders with particular publications (and look, I’m the first to admit I’ve got more than a few one hit publication wonders – hello, The Guardian and Travel + Leisure).
+I really believe that freelance writers need to stop being one hit wonders with particular publications.

-But fundamentally, your key to success is how good you are at building relationships with editors and clients.
+But fundamentally, the key to becoming a successful freelance writer is how good you are at building relationships with editors and clients.

 Developing relationships takes time